KhronosGroup/Vulkan-Hpp/README.md

 ### Extension Inspection

 With the additional header [`vulkan_extension_inspection.hpp`](vulkan/vulkan_extension_inspection.hpp), some functions to inspect extensions are provided.
 With C++20 and above, some of those functions are marked as `constexpr`, that is with appropriate arguments, they are resolved at compile time.
 Each extension is identified by a string holding its name.
 Note that there exists a define with that name for each extension.
 Some functions might provide information that depends on the vulkan version.
 As all functions here work solely on strings, the vulkan versions are encoded by a string beginning with "VK_VERSION_", followed by the major and the minor version, separated by an undersore, like this: "VK_VERSION_1_0".

 - `std::set<std::string> const & getDeviceExtensions();`
  Gets all device extensions specified for the current platform.
 Note, that not all of them might be supported by the actual devices.
 - `std::set<std::string> const & getInstanceExtensions();`
  Gets all instance extensions specified for the current platform.
 Note, that not all of them might be supported by the actual instances.
 - `std::map<std::string, std::string> const & getDeprecatedExtensions();`
  Gets a map of all deprecated extensions to the extension or vulkan version that is supposed to replace that functionality.
 - `std::map<std::string, std::vector<std::vector<std::string>>> const & getExtensionDepends( std::string const & extension );`
  Some extensions depend on other extensions.
 These dependencies might differ for different vulkan versions, and there might be different sets of dependencies for the very same vulkan version.
 This function gets a vector of vectors of extensions per vulkan version that the given extension depends on.
 - `std::pair<bool, std::vector<std::vector<std::string>> const &> getExtensionDepends( std::string const & version, std::string const & extension );`
  The `first` member of the returned `std::pair` is true, if the given extension is specified for the given vulkan version, otherwise `false`.
 The `second` member of the returned `std::pair` is a vector of vectors of extensions, listing the separate sets of extensions the given extension depends on for the given vulkan version.
 - `std::map<std::string, std::string> const & getObsoletedExtensions();`
  Gets a map of all obsoleted extensions to the extension or vulkan version that has obsoleted that extension.
 - `std::map<std::string, std::string> const & getPromotedExtensions();`
  Gets a map of all extensions that got promoted to another extension or to a vulkan version to that extension of vulkan version.
 - `VULKAN_HPP_CONSTEXPR_20 std::string getExtensionDeprecatedBy( std::string const & extension );`
  Gets the extension or vulkan version the given extension is deprecated by.
 - `VULKAN_HPP_CONSTEXPR_20 std::string getExtensionObsoletedBy( std::string const & extension );`
  Gets the extension or vulkan version the given extension is obsoleted by.
 - `VULKAN_HPP_CONSTEXPR_20 std::string getExtensionPromotedTo( std::string const & extension );`
  Gets the extension or vulkan version the given extension is promoted to.
 - `VULKAN_HPP_CONSTEXPR_20 bool isDeprecatedExtension( std::string const & extension );`
  Returns `true` if the given extension is deprecated by some other extension or vulkan version.
 - `VULKAN_HPP_CONSTEXPR_20 bool isDeviceExtension( std::string const & extension );`
  Returns `true` if the given extension is a device extension.
 - `VULKAN_HPP_CONSTEXPR_20 bool isInstanceExtension( std::string const & extension );`
  Returns `true` if the given extension is an instance extension.
 - `VULKAN_HPP_CONSTEXPR_20 bool isObsoletedExtension( std::string const & extension );`
  Returns `true` if the given extension is obsoleted by some other extension or vulkan version.
 - `VULKAN_HPP_CONSTEXPR_20 bool isPromotedExtension( std::string const & extension );`
  Returns `true` if the given extension is promoted to some other extension or vulkan version.

 ### C++20 named module

-> [!WARNING]
-> The current version of Microsoft Visual Studio 2022 is not able to handle the vulkan.cppm module.
-A bug is filed (<https://developercommunity.visualstudio.com/t/On-building-a-C20-module:-fatal--error/10469799#T-ND10485943>).
-You can at least use this feature if you don't need or want to use `vk::UniqueHandle` or `vk::SharedHandle` by defining `VULKAN_HPP_NO_SMART_HANDLE`.

-#### Overview
+Vulkan-Hpp provides a [C++ named module](https://en.cppreference.com/w/cpp/language/modules), `vulkan_hpp` in [`vulkan.cppm`](vulkan/vulkan.cppm).
+C++ modules are intended to supersede header files.
+Modules tend to considerably improve compile times, as declarations and definitions may be easily shared across translation units without repeatedly parsing headers.
+This is particularly applicable to Vulkan-Hpp, as the generated headers can be very long.

+Users who are able to upgrade to a recent toolchain (detailed below) are recommended to use the module instead of the headers, and report bugs and issues.

 Vulkan-Hpp provides a [C++ named module](https://en.cppreference.com/w/cpp/language/modules), `vulkan` in [`vulkan.cppm`](vulkan/vulkan.cppm).
 C++ modules are intended to supersede header files.
 Modules have potential to drastically improve compilation times for large projects, as declarations and definitions may be easily shared across translation units without repeatedly parsing headers.
 Vulkan-Hpp has some extremely long headers (e.g. [`vulkan_structs.hpp`](vulkan/vulkan_structs.hpp)), and the C++ module is likely to shorten compile times for projects currently using it.

 #### Compiler support

-This feature requires a recent compiler with complete C++20 support:
+The named module requires a recent compiler with complete C++23 support:

+- MSVC compiler version 19.40 or later (as reported by `cl.exe`)
-- Visual Studio 2019 16.10 or later (providing `cl.exe` 19.28 or later)
+- Clang 19.0.0 or later
-- Clang 15.0.0 or later
+- GCC 15.1 or later

 If you intend to use CMake's C++ module support (and possibly Ninja), then more recent tools are required:

 - Visual Studio 2022 17.4 or later (providing `cl.exe` 19.34 or later)
 - Clang 17.0.0 or later
 - GCC 14.0 or later
 - CMake 3.28 or later
 - Ninja 1.10.2 or later

 > [!WARNING]
 > The Vulkan-Hpp C++ named module is still experimental.
 Some suggested ways to use it in your projects are below.
 The long-term goal is to submit patches to the CMake [`FindVulkan`](https://cmake.org/cmake/help/latest/module/FindVulkan.html) module so that users may transparently configure the named module, without needing to declare it as an additional library in consumer CMake code.

 ##### Usage with CMake